If you travel to a higher elevation without letting your body adjust to the new altitude

-Altitude sickness is divided into three different categories which may coexist.
-The first, and by far most common, form is acute mountain sickness, AMS.
-This usually occurs within 1 to 24 hours of ascending to altitude.
+Altitude sickness is divided into three categories that may coexist.
+The first, and by far most common, is acute mountain sickness or AMS, typically occurring within 1 to 24 hours of ascending to altitude.
 Common symptoms include headache, fatigue or exhaustion, lightheadedness, loss of appetite, insomnia or restless sleeping, and nausea.
-The duration of these symptoms generally is 24 to 48 hours and will usually improve as long as one does not ascend any higher.
+The duration of these symptoms generally is 24 to 48 hours and will usually improve if one does not ascend any higher.

-The second category of altitude sickness is high altitude pulmonary edema, also known as “HAPE.”
-With HAPE one develops fluid in the lungs usually 24 to 72 hours after ascending to altitude.
-In addition to the symptoms of AMS, one may experience severe coughing, shortness of breath out of proportion to exertion level, and a fullness sensation in the chest.
-HAPE is an urgent medical problem and warrants descent to lower altitude and seeking out immediate medical care.
+The second category is high altitude pulmonary edema, also known as “HAPE.”
+With HAPE, one develops fluid in the lungs, usually 24 to 72 hours after ascending to altitude.
+In addition to AMS symptoms, one may experience severe coughing, shortness of breath that is out of proportion to exertion level, and a fullness sensation in the chest.
+HAPE is an urgent medical problem requiring immediate descent to a lower altitude and seeking medical care.

 The third category of altitude sickness is high altitude cerebral edema, also known as “HACE.”
-With HACE one develops swelling of the tissues of the brain usually 24 to 72 hours after ascending to altitude.
-In addition to the symptoms of AMS, one may experience profound fatigue, weakness, inability to walk with normal gait, lack of concentration, confusion, and delirium.
-HACE is an emergency and warrants immediate descent to lower altitude and emergency medical care.
+With HACE, one develops swelling of the brain’s tissues, usually 24 to 72 hours after ascending to altitude.
+In addition to AMS symptoms, one may experience profound fatigue, weakness, inability to walk with a normal gait, lack of concentration, confusion, and delirium.
+HACE is an emergency requiring immediate descent to a lower altitude and emergency medical care.

-If you have a history of predisposition to altitude sickness or will be ascending to altitude rapidly and exerting yourself vigorously, you can ask your doctor for preventive medications such as acetazolamide (brand “Diamox”).
+If you are predisposed to altitude sickness or are ascending to altitude rapidly and exerting yourself vigorously, ask your doctor for preventive medications such as acetazolamide (the brand name is “Diamox”).

-If you develop symptoms concerning for HAPE or HACE, you should seek emergency medical assistance.
+If you develop symptoms concerning HAPE or HACE, seek emergency medical assistance.

-Traveling to the Colorado mountains can be great fun.
-You can make your trip more pleasant by gradually increasing your elevation and activity level, by maintaining good hydration and avoiding alcohol, and by seeking immediate medical attention if you develop concerning symptoms.
+Traveling to Colorado and enjoying the mountains can be great fun.
+However, you can make your trip more pleasant by gradually increasing your elevation and activity level, maintaining good hydration, avoiding alcohol, and seeking immediate medical attention if you develop concerning symptoms.